Dietary Fiber: Benefits, Food Sources, and Gut Health

 Emerging research also suggests that the products of fiber fermentation may influence communication between the gut and the brain, known as the gut–brain axis.
 Through this pathway, gut bacteria and the compounds they produce can affect mood, stress responses, and appetite regulation.

-While this area of research is still developing, it provides further insight into why diets consistently low in fiber may be linked with poorer overall wellbeing.
+While this area of research is still developing, it provides further insight into why diets consistently low in fiber may be linked with poorer overall well-being.

 In practical terms, this means that dietary fiber works not in a single way, but through multiple overlapping mechanisms.
 It feeds beneficial gut bacteria, strengthens the gut lining, reduces inflammation, supports digestion, and helps maintain a balanced internal environment.